dojoteef/dvae/README.md

 ## Methods

-This project was created in [Tensorflow] partly as a way to familiarize myself with it.
+This project was created in [Tensorflow] ([version 0.12.1](https://github.com/tensorflow/tensorflow/releases/tag/0.12.1)) partly as a way to familiarize myself with it.
 [Tensorflow] should be the only requirement for running the underlying code.

 ### Datasets
 There are two test datasets used for this project, the [MNIST] dataset and the